LitoMore/litomore.me/content/posts/2025-01-01-github-wrapped-2024.md

 zh_url = "/zh/posts/github-wrapped-2024/"
 +++

 My 8th year on GitHub has come to the end, and my 9th year with GitHub is begin.
-I manually counted last year's activities and assigned serveral awards to them.
+I manually counted last year's activities and assigned several awards to them.
 Let's take a look!

 <!-- more -->